Should you max out your 401k? It’s an intimidating question.

 This post is focused on 401k’s because that’s what I had access to.

-The point is the same regardless of vehicle.
-One way to retire early is to invest as much as you can in a tax deferred account.
-Make it hurt because that is future you’s money.
+The point is the same regardless of the vehicle.
+One way to retire early is to invest as much as possible in a tax-deferred account.
+Make it hurt because that is the future you’s money.
 You’ll be glad you have those assets later.

 This is where things really get fun.
-After you have maxed out your 401k, consider other tax deferred accounts.
-Health Savings Accounts (aka HSA), Individual Retirement Accounts (aka IRAs), College Saving Plans (e.g. 529 plans) are all wonderful places to contribute.
+After you have maxed out your 401k, consider other tax-deferred accounts.
+Health Savings Accounts (aka HSA), Individual Retirement Accounts (aka IRAs), and College Saving Plans (e.g., 529 plans) are all beautiful places to contribute.

 Maxing out your 401k is critical.
-After you are able to do that these other tax deferred accounts become increasingly challenging to max out depending on your income and spending.
-Look for a future article from me on what order to contribute to these if you have the income to do so.
+After you can do that, these other tax-deferred accounts become increasingly challenging to max out depending on your income and spending.

 Maxing Out A 410k And Retiring Early

-My approach: Accumulate and invest for phase 1 of retirement (age 40-60, or whatever for you) and also invest for phase 2 of retirement (age 60 until death).
-Staggering it this way gives you liquidity for phase 1, and the benefits of tax deferred investing for phase 2.
+My approach: Accumulate and invest for phase 1 of retirement (age Fifty-something to age 60) and phase 2 of retirement (age 60 until death).
+Staggering gives you liquidity for phase 1 and the benefits of tax-deferred investing for phase 2.
+Many approaches work.
 But you know you, I don’t.
 Make decisions that make sense for you.
-There are many approaches that work.

 My Approach To Retiring Early: 2 Phases

 Everyone’s financial goals are different.
-If yours is to retire early, then let me share what worked for me.
-My approach to Financial Independence Retire Early was breaking my retirements into two phases.
+If your goal is to retire early, let me share what worked for me.
+My approach to Financial Independence Retire Early was breaking my retirement into two phases.

-Phase 1 for me was to accumulate enough in a taxable investment account to last me from age 40-something through 60ish.
-I invested in buying single family rental homes (with $800 out of pocket) in my early 20s.
-Then over the following two decades tenants paid them off.
+I invested in buying single-family rental homes (with $800 out of pocket) in my early 20s.
+Phase 1 was to accumulate enough in a taxable investment account to last me from age 40-something through 60ish.
+Then over the following two decades, tenants paid them off.

 Phase 2 is saving and investing enough to carry you from age 60 something through death.
-To retire early you also need to have income and assets to carry you to that age.
-Everyone focuses on age 60 on.
-I focused on both age 60 on AND age 40s to 60.
+To retire early, you also need income and assets to bring you to that age.
+Everyone focuses on age 60.
+I focused on both ages 60 AND age 40s to 60.
 Planning and investing for it starts today.
+For me, it started at my first real job after college at age 21.
 It starts immediately.
-For me it started at my first real job after college at age 21.

-If you retire early then your 401k should continue to grow even when you aren’t contributing to it.
-Just don’t withdrawal from it early.
+If you retire early, then your 401k should continue to grow even when you aren’t contributing to it.
+Just don’t withdraw from it earlier.
 The penalties and taxes of an early withdrawal aren’t worth it.